bayush-9/metsoc-website/README.md

 The Metallurgy Society (METSOC) is a student body affiliated with the Department of Metallurgical Engineering at IIT(BHU), Varanasi.
 METSOC plays a crucial role in fostering student-professor involvement within the department and organizing inter-branch activities.

-For more information about METSOC and its initiatives, please visit [METSOC Official Website](https://github.com/bayush-9/metsoc-website/issues) (if available).
+For more information about METSOC and its initiatives, please visit [METSOC Official Website](https://metsoc-website.vercel.app/).

 ## Contribution Guidelines